shubham0174/shubham0174/README.md

 ### Hi there 👋, I'm Shubham Sharma
 #### Web Development & Security

-I'm Shubham Sharma, specializing in Web Development (MERN stack) and Web Testing.
-I enjoy delving into languages and frameworks such as React and React Native.
+I'm Shubham Sharma, I enjoy delving into languages and frameworks such as Django, React and React Native.
 Participating in Hackathons is a favorite pastime.
 My true passion lies in Web Security, an area I find endlessly fascinating and strive to deepen my expertise in.
 For more details, visit my LinkedIn profile at https://www.linkedin.com/in/shubham-sharma-9b308a307.

 <br>

 ## Skills and Experience
-* **MERN STACK**
+* **Django**
 * **HTML / CSS / JS / PYTHON**
 * **GIT / LINUX / NETWORKING**

 <br>

-- 🌱 I’m currently learning Full stack web development
+- 🌱 I’m currently learning Full stack web development and participating in CTFs.
 - ⚡ Fun fact: I always push past my limits.

 <br>